Farmers protest: AAP govt rejects Delhi Police's panel of lawyers; ball now in L-G's court | Politics

 The AAP government on Friday rejected the Delhi Police's proposal to set up a panel of public prosecutors to argue cases related to violence during a tractor rally by farmers on January 26, setting the stage for a fresh round of confrontation with the Centre and the L-G office.

-Sources, however, said Lieutenant Governor Anil Baijal is likely to invoke his special powers granted to him under the Constitution and approve the panel of lawyers chosen by the Delhi Police.
+Sources, however, said Lieutenant Governor Anil Baijal is likely to invoke special powers granted to him in the Constitution and approve a panel of lawyers chosen by the Delhi Police.

-Addressing an online press conference, Deputy Chief Minister Manish Sisodia said the appointment of lawyers comes completely under the purview of the Delhi government and that the L-G can only use his veto power in rarest of the rare cases.
+At an online press conference, Deputy Chief Minister Manish Sisodia said appointment of lawyers comes entirely under the purview of the Delhi government and the L-G can only use his veto power in the rarest of rare cases.

+It also said the cabinet affirmed that prosecutors are meant to be independent and cannot be according to the choice of the police.

+The cabinet, while deliberating upon the proposal of the Delhi Police to appoint lawyers of their preference, was of the view that as held by various judgments of the Supreme Court, the role of the public prosecutor is not to act as a spokesperson of the police force but to discharge an independent statutory role, presenting to the court the correct picture, the government said.

-After his cabinet's decision to reject the Delhi Police's panel of lawyers, Chief Minister Arvind Kerjiwal said it is the duty of every citizen of India to support farmers and that the Delhi government has not done any favour to them.
+After his cabinet's decision, Chief Minister Arvind Kejriwal said it is the duty of every citizen of India to support farmers and that the Delhi government has not done any favour to them.

 ''We have only done our duty towards the farmers of the nation.
 A farmer is not a criminal or a terrorist, but our 'annadata','' he tweeted.

-Sisodai also claimed that it is very unfortunate that the BJP-led central government has been interfering in the functioning of the AAP dispensation through the L-G.
+Sisodia also claimed that it is very unfortunate that the BJP-led Central government has been interfering in the functioning of the AAP dispensation through the L-G.

 ''The Supreme Court has defined the use of this veto power by the L-G on transferred subjects.
-Doorstep delivery of ration and court matters related to farmers' protest are not the rarest of the rare cases.
+Doorstep delivery of ration and court matters related to farmers' protests are not the rarest of rare cases.

-''This power cannot be used left, right and centre everyday.
-This is murder of democracy and violation of the Supreme Court's orders,'' the deputy chief minister said during the press conference.
+''This power cannot be used left, right and centre every day.
+This is a murder of democracy and violation of the Supreme Court's orders,'' the deputy chief minister said during the press conference.

+The cabinet also observed that the demand of the Delhi Police to appoint lawyers of their choice in the case was baseless and unwarranted and that it could not allow the same to happen.

+''The cabinet was satisfied with the performance of the government’s present public prosecutors and noted that there were no complaints made against their functioning,'' it also said.

 According to a Delhi government official, the cabinet's decision to reject the city police's proposal to argue the farmers' protest cases will be conveyed to the L-G.